LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies

-An {\it \oriented\ pseudocircle} is a pseudocircle endowed with an {\it orientation} (i.e., a one-to-one parametrization of the pseudocircle by $\mathbb{S}^1$, defined up to direct homeomorphism), indicated in our drawings by an arrow; as usual the intersection of two \oriented\ pseudocircles is the intersection of their un\oriented\ versions. \item A {\it pseudoline} is a non-separating pseudocircle and a {\it double pseudoline} or {\it pseudo-oval} is a separating pseudocircle.
-There is a unique isomorphism class of pseudolines, i.e., given two pseudolines, one is the image of the other by a homeomorphism of their underlying \projectiveplanes; in particular the complement of a pseudoline is an open two-cell.
-Similarly for double pseudolines: there is a unique isomorphism class of double pseudolines and the complement of a double pseudoline has two connected components~: an open two-cell and an open crosscap; the {\it core} pseudolines of a double pseudoline are the pseudolines contained in its \innerside.
-Figure~\ref{projectiveplane} depicts a \projectiveplane\ represented by a circular diagram with antipodal points identified, a pseudoline, a double pseudoline with one of its core pseudolines, and an \oriented\ double pseudoline with one of its core \oriented\ pseudolines.
+An {\it oriented pseudocircle} is a pseudocircle endowed with an {\it orientation} (i.e., a one-to-one parametrization of the pseudocircle by $\mathbb{S}^1$, defined up to direct homeomorphism), indicated in our drawings by an arrow; as usual the intersection of two oriented pseudocircles is the intersection of their unoriented versions. \item A {\it pseudoline} is a non-separating pseudocircle and a {\it double pseudoline} or {\it pseudo-oval} is a separating pseudocircle; cf. Fig.~\ref{projectiveplane}b and~\ref{projectiveplane}c.
+There is a unique isomorphism class of pseudolines, i.e., given two pseudolines, one is the image of the other by a homeomorphism of their underlying cross surfaces; in particular the complement of a pseudoline is an open two-cell.
+Similarly for double pseudolines: there is a unique isomorphism class of double pseudolines and the complement of a double pseudoline has two connected components (an open two-cell and an open crosscap).
+The {\it core} pseudolines of a double pseudoline are the pseudolines contained in its crosscap side; cf. Fig.~\ref{projectiveplane}c, and~\ref{projectiveplane}d.